 Take a moment to think about what resonates with you the most.
 Do you need five minutes or an hour?
 What feels like it will ground you or energize you?

-Maybe there are a couple ideas that stood out, or one in particular you just know you need to do.
-What can you commit to right now in your life, with your current circumstances and everything you know about you?
+Maybe there are a couple of ideas that stood out or one you just know you need to do.
+What can you commit to right now in your life, with your current circumstances and everything you know about yourself?

 Then do it.
 Get started tomorrow morning.